Security Window Bars

 What you need to know

-While window security bars can be a source of protection, installed incorrectly they can be a fire hazard.
-In many jurisdictions, window bars must have the capacity to be easily open from the inside.
-If you are considering installing your own window bars, ensure they have a quick release key system and that the keys are kept in close proximity to the window bars, in plain sight for occupants, but out of arms reach of a potential intruder still outside.
+While window security bars can be a source of protection, installed incorrectly, they can be a fire hazard.
+In many jurisdictions, window bars must have the capacity to be readily open from the inside.
+If you are considering installing your window bars, ensure they have a quick-release key system and that the keys are kept near the window bars, in plain sight for occupants, but out of arms reach of a potential intruder still outside.

 Security bars should never be installed on the windows of a small child’s room without first establishing a means of entry in case of a fire or when the main door is blocked.
 Small children may not be able to work an unlocking mechanism or lock that may be associated with the security bars.
 Older children should be taught how to open the security bars, and you should let them practice doing so frequently so that they are prepared in case of a fire or other emergency.